JVT038/MetaTube/README.md

 ## :dart: About ##

-MetaTube downloads video from YouTube and can add metadata from Spotify and/or Musicbrainz on the downloaded file.
+MetaTube downloads video from YouTube and can add metadata from a specified metadata provider on the downloaded file.

 ## :sparkles: Features ##